rklabacka/ThamnophisElegans_FunctionalGenomics2021/README.md

 # <a name="gene-expression"></a>
 ### Gene Expression via RNA-seq

-#### Workflow
+#### Bioinformatic Workflow
- These data use two RNAseq datasets that can be found here:
+ These project uses two RNAseq datasets that can be found here:

  And map to this reference genome: